ksankeerth/open-image-registry/docs/user-management.md

 # User Management Guide - Open Image Registry

+> **Note:** This is a draft specification document that serves as a development reference and guide for implementation.
+It is NOT the final documentation.
+The specification may evolve based on what proves to be more intuitive and practical during development and testing.

 ## Overview

 Open Image Registry provides a secure user account lifecycle management system with multi-stage account setup, password recovery, and account locking mechanisms.
 This document explains how user accounts are created, managed, and secured.